 - Duolingo is a newer site and app that is a lot of fun to use, especially for kids.
 The site uses a lot of the same ideas as video games to help kids learn a new language.

 The Best DVDs to Teach Kids German

 - German for Kids: Language Box Set (Vol. I) Another decent DVD for the under 5’s is the Little Pim German series.
-Each episode uses an animated panda bear and real kids, and teaches simple words and phrases for everyday activities.
-This DVD set introduces over 180 words and phrases for everyday activities.
+Each episode uses an animated panda bear and real kids and teaches simple words and phrases for everyday activities.
+This DVD set introduces over 180 words and phrases for daily activities.
 You can watch a preview of it here.

 - Bilingual Baby: Teach Baby German has over 60 words and phrases about everyday objects that children can recognize and are a part of their world, such as puppies, toys, etc.

 Free Online Games to Help Teach German

 An easy way to expose children to a new language in a fun way is through online games.
 There isn’t a vast selection of German -English games for kids, but one that is worth checking out is Digital Dialects.
 It has lots of simple games that will help kids learn German basics.